A variety of common skin conditions can lead to a rash on your palm. But it’s important to determine the exact cause in order to know how to treat it.

 A rash is a symptom that can cause your skin to itch, burn, or develop bumps.
 While not often an indicator of a more serious condition, a rash can be a sign of an infection or exposure to an irritant.

-There are a number of conditions that may cause you to develop a rash on your palm.
-Some of the most common include:
+Several conditions may cause you to develop a rash on your palm.

 This fungal infection is a common but treatable condition.
-Ringworm is a skin infection that manifests as a ring-shaped rash on various parts of your body.
+Ringworm is a skin infection that shows up as a ring-shaped rash on various parts of your body.
 On the palms, however, it won’t develop its characteristic ring-shaped pattern.

 In addition to a palm rash, you may experience: